UW-CTRL/lmc-book/_sources/logistics/overview.md

 - **Talk reflections 10%:** There will be two sets of guest speakers during the quarter.
 You will be required to submit a short reflection, such as describing what you learned, got inspired by, got curious about, what was surprising, or questions that you had after listening to the talks.

+- **Extra credi 8%**: There will be an extra credit opportunity.
+See the [extra credit](/deliverables/extracredit.md) page for more details.

 ## Course material